mcmartins/broccoli/README.md

 Each Task can have Guidance Tasks (Sub Tasks) and so on, forming a kind of Tree.
 Top Level Tasks will run in parallel and Guidance Tasks will follow as soon parent Tasks finishes.
 The processing finishes when one top level Task finishes executing (including, if any, all its Guidance Tasks).
+Tasks can be Strict Tasks or Polymorphic Tasks.
+Strict Tasks will run exactly as they are defined, one process per Task.
+Polymorphic Tasks are special as they will generate new Tasks depending on the output of Parent Tasks.

 # API